dwenking/wingfuzz-detected-bugs/README.md

 ### Case Study 3: An use-after-free in MonetDB when truncating temporary tables.

-In MonetDB, when creating a temporary table within a transaction and truncating the temporary table, the MonetDB server will trigger an use-after-free when rollback or commit the transaction.
+In MonetDB, when creating a temporary table within a transaction and truncating the temporary table, the MonetDB server will trigger a use-after-free when rolling back or committing the transaction.

 ```sql
 START TRANSACTION;